Approximation in shift-invariant spaces with deep ReLU neural networks: Acknowledgments

 \section{Acknowledgments}

-This work was conducted when Y. Yang was internship in Huawei.
 The research of Y. Wang is supported by the HK RGC grant 16308518, the HK Innovation Technology Fund Grant ITS/044/18FX and the Guangdong-Hong Kong-Macao Joint Laboratory for Data Driven Fluid Dynamics and Engineering Applications (Project 2020B1212030001).